10 Warning Signs Your Partner’s Criticism Is Poisoning You

 7. You seldom receive positive feedback

 In the absence of positive reinforcement, criticism takes an ever-larger toll over time.
-When appreciation, genuine compliments, words of affirmation, and other expressions of regard are rare or absent, recipients feel undervalued, invisible, and incapable of pleasing their partners.
+When appreciation, genuine compliments, and words of affirmation are rare or absent, recipients feel undervalued.
+They feel invisible.
+They also feel incapable of pleasing their partners.
 This fosters resentment and resignation.

 8. They adopt a superior, “all-knowing” stance

 Overly critical partners frequently convey an air of condescension, smugness, or superiority.
-Rather than adopting a stance of humility and expressing care for their partner’s feelings, they position their perspective as an undisputed fact that you need to learn or obey.
+They do not adopt a stance of humility or express care for their partner’s feelings.
+They position their perspective as an undisputed fact that you need to learn or obey.
 This power imbalance leaves the recipient feeling delegitimized and disrespected.

 9. Their stances seem to shift arbitrarily

 Consistency and self-awareness tend to be scarce resources among the habitually critical.
-Not only do their opinions flip frequently, they often seem oblivious to their own controlling behavior and unable to grasp how their criticism affects you.
+Their opinions flip frequently.
+They often seem oblivious to their own controlling behavior.
+They are unable to grasp how their criticism affects you.
 Their stances may seem to shift on a dime based on moods rather than operating from a place of thoughtful principles.

 10. They can’t enjoy life’s simple pleasures